Unofficial Football World Championships: Global

-World Cup
+FIFA World Cup

-No team has ever successfully defended the unofficial world championship title through a World Cup Finals.
+No team has ever successfully defended the Unofficial World Championship title through a World Cup Finals.
 The Netherlands have come closest, remaining unbeaten in both the 1974 and 2010 competitions right up until the final, where they lost to West Germany and Spain respectively.
 West Germany were also beaten finalists in 1986, but the title changed hands four times during the tournament.

-By necessity, each time the UFWC holder makes it to the knockout stage of a FIFA World Cup, a reunion of the two titles occurs, since the knockout format ensures that the UFWC trophy will be handed on throughout the games into the final.
-There it will be won by the team which also wins the World Cup.
-It is, however, possible that the UFWC holder is eliminated in the group stage of the World Cup and leaves the tournament as reigning UFWC champion, in which case no reunion occurs; this happened to Chile in 1950, Mexico in 1962 and Colombia in 1994.
+In 1950, 1962 and 1994 UFWC holders were eliminated in the group stage.

-Confederations Cup
+FIFA Confederations Cup

 Continental

 The championships of each of the continental championships are only listed when the UFWC was contested during the tournament.
 The continental championships of Africa and Oceania have not yet seen competition for this title.